 A cats fur is not the source of your allergies.
 Someone with cat allergies is mainly sensitive to the protein Fel d 1, which is in the cats saliva, urine, and dander, not their fur.

 Due to frequent bathing, the lack of fur, or even the fuzzier Sphynx, lack of the under coat that becomes airborne, and the reactive chemical in their saliva, Sphynx may be an option for some allergy suffering cat lovers.

 Allergy tests, such as a visit to our cattery are not always a successful test.
 You may not be bothered until you have the cat home for a while.
 Keep this in mind prior to purchasing.
 Kittens rarely bother people.
 Light colored cats generally produce less of the allergen than the darker colored cats.
 Females are said to produce less than males.

 When do kittens leave?

-Kittens leave when their ready.
-They are all different and an exact date or age can not be set.
+Kittens leave when they're ready.
+They are all different and the exact dates or ages can not be set.
 We look for several milestones in development, including their desire to seek out their person.
-Too early and too late, the kitten struggles unnecessarily.
-We will be in constant contact with you about your kitten pick up date .
+Too early or too late, the kitten struggles unnecessarily.
+We will be in constant contact with you about your kitten pick-up date.

 They will be pre-spoiled.
 Just take them home and love them.!!